Detroit Communities & Neighborhoods: All About the Different Districts in Detroit

 - Oakwood Heights

 - Springwells 48209

 - West Vernor-Junction

 - West Vernor-Lawndale

 From festivals to historic landmarks, residents and visitors alike will find a multitude of activities in the Southwest Side.
 Restaurants specializing in ethnic foods offer a taste of the district's many cultures.

 While the world may know it as the center of the automotive industry, Detroit is a city with even more to offer.
-The past two decades have brought about a renewed focus on restoration of entertainment venues, the riverfront and downtown business district.
+The past two decades have brought about a renewed focus on the restoration of entertainment venues, the riverfront, and the downtown business district.

 Explore Detroit's Neighborhoods